This post outlines how to easily implement a ticket reward system for classrooms.

 Consistency with distributing reward tickets in addition to exchanging those coupons for prizes within an established time frame are key elements for success.

-Ticket Reward System Frequently Asked Questions
+Ticket Reward System for Classrooms Frequently Asked Questions

 1. What if I have major discipline issues with a few students?